Ethiopia

 Normally holds up well for a year.
 We can never guarantee more than 6 months after arrival for any coffees.

-With the geographical diversity and share size of coffee regions, we look for distinctive, exceptionally clean and atypical coffees that represent the terroir to its fullest.
-To maintain consistent quality, we are present across all stages of the value chain.
+With the geographical diversity and share size of coffee regions, we look for distinctive, exceptionally clean and atypical lots that represent the terroir to its fullest.
+To ensure consistent quality, we stay actively involved at every stage of the value chain, from farm to export, as a specialty green coffee importer based at origin.

-Our focus has been on washed Grade 1 coffees, naturals, and experimental preps.
-We import more than 20 containers annually, from the South and West of Ethiopia.
+We are specialty coffee importer for washed Grade 1 coffees, naturals, and experimental preps.
+We source more than 20 containers annually, from the South and West of Ethiopia.
 The Southern regions we source from are Guji, West Arsi, Kochere, Yirgacheffe, and Sidama, as well as Limu and Agaro from the West.

 Our shipments usually arrive to our warehouse between April and July.
 Our pre-contracting protocols are determined by price fluctuations and the estimated local supply and demand patterns.
 Larger volumes of 100+ bags are sourced from private or cooperative washing stations, whereas small or medium volumes usually come from single-producers, small producer groups, and estates.
 While we try to return to the same producers, cooperatives, and washing stations, having a team on the ground allows us to also develop new relationships and projects with a diverse range of suppliers.